The Highland Ultra

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Highland Ultra is a 125 km coastal mountain ultra held on the Knoydart Peninsula in the West Highlands of Scotland.
-The event is staged over three race days and runs across mountain trails and bogs with base camp and the finish at Longbeach, Inverie.
+The Highland Ultra is a 125 km coastal mountain ultramarathon on the Knoydart Peninsula in the West Highlands of Scotland.
+The route runs over mountain trails and bogs, with rocky ascents, broad glens, rivers and high lochs.
+The area is reachable only by sea or on foot.